-Others are strictly air plants have a thick covering of grey scales.
+Others are strictly air plants that have a thick covering of grey scales.
 They don’t have any roots and can thrive on rough tree barks or trunks, joints of branches and even in man-made decorations kept in your snake’s enclosure.

-The Drunken Gnome Tillandsia Air Plant Variety Pack can help create a stunning and colorful display in your snake’s enclosure, without you having to place them in any soil or plant matter.
+The Drunken Gnome Tillandsia Air Plant Variety Pack on Amazon can create a colorful display in your snake’s enclosure without you having to place them in soil or plant matter.

 The following air plants require bright light and periodic soaking in water:

 How to Take Care of Air Plants

-Air plants require a slightly different care schedule compared to other houseplants.
-After purchasing your air plants, make sure you water them by soaking them for 20 to 30 minutes.
+Air plants require a different care schedule compared to other houseplants.
+After getting your plants, make sure that you soak them for 20-30 minutes.

-Note the color and size of the plant after soaking as this is a good indicator of how a healthy and thriving air plant looks.
-Allow your air plant to dry before placing it in your snake’s vivarium.
+Note the color and size of the plant after soaking them as this is a good indicator of the health of the plant.
+Allow your air plant to dry before placing it inside your snake’s vivarium.

-Taking care of air plants regularly is relatively easy.
 Mist your air plant with 2 to 3 sprays of water every 4 to 5 days.
-In a closed enclosure, the plant should retain water for longer.
-The more the air flow and the lower the humidity inside the cage, the more the plant will have to be watered.
+In a closed snake enclosure, the plant should retain water for longer.
+The more the airflow and the lower the humidity inside the cage, the more the plant will need to be watered.

-Finally, you must also avoid leaving air plants near the direct sun.
-Air plants enjoy indirect sunlight so try placing them in the tree trunks or artificial vivarium decorations inside your snake’s enclosure.
+Avoid leaving air plants in the direct sun.
+They enjoy indirect sunlight, so try placing them in hollowed-out logs or artificial vivarium decorations inside your snake’s enclosure.

 Benefits of Vivarium Plants for Snakes

-Although they require slightly more care than artificial plants, the fact that they are alive makes a massive difference to the lifestyle and wellbeing of your snake.
+Although live plants require far more care than artificial plants, the fact that they are alive enhances the wellbeing of snakes.